Fabo011/aws-solution-architect-helper/07_LoadBalancer_Route53_GlobalAccelarator/loadbalancer_route53_globalAccelerator.md

 - <b>NLB (Network Load Balancer): </b>Choose NLB for scenarios requiring high-throughput, low-latency load balancing of TCP/UDP traffic, such as gaming, IoT, and real-time communication applications.

 - <b>Gateway Load Balancer: </b>Opt for Gateway Load Balancer when you want to deploy and manage third-party virtual appliances like firewalls and security devices in your VPC network traffic path.
 High security architectures.

+- <b>Route53: </b>Use Route53 as a Domain Name Service, create domains like (example.com) assign SSL/TSL certificates to then and more important use Route53 for cross regional routing.
+Make health checks on your load balancers or services and route traffic to healthy resources in multiple regions or route users to their location based service or route users latency based usw.